mhall119/edgex-device-rpi/examples/MotionDetector/README.md

 ### Export device service readings to Node-Red

-Finally, you need to tell your EdgeX instance to export data to Node-Red.
+Finally, you need to tell your EdgeX instance to export data from `device-rpi` to Node-Red.
 This example uses the Mosquitto MQTT broker to link the two.

 Run the `register_mqtt_export.sh` script on the machine running your EdgeX services (or replace `localhost` at the end of that script with that machine's IP address)